wallinm1/kaggle-loan-default/README.md

 Running times:

-Despite being RAM-intensive, the read.py scripts runs very quickly (~5 mins).
+Despite being RAM-intensive, the read.py script runs very quickly (~5 mins).
 The GBM-feature selector scripts (clf_selector.py, reg_selector_lad_log.py, reg_selector_quant_log.py) run in roughly one hour each on the aforementioned laptop.
 The SGD-feature selector (reg_selector_sgd_eps_log.py) runs in about 30 mins.
 The running time for train.py is between one and two hours and the pred.py-script runs in about 15 mins.